Applications of topological cyclic homology to algebraic K-theory: The first calculation of

 \section{The first calculation of $\TC$}

 With $\TC$ established as a success for obtaining information about K-theory, B\"okstedt and Madsen attack the most prestigious calculation: What is $\TC(\Z)$?
-Their (successful) attack is to this day the standard model for next to all calculations of $\TC$ (and -- together with motivic methods -- for K-theory).
+Their (successful) attack was until recently the standard model for next to all calculations of $\TC$ (and -- together with motivic methods -- for K-theory).
 The papers \cite{MR1317117} and \cite{MR1368652} are hard to read, but a treasure trove of ideas.
-Somewhat streamlined, the procedure is as follows: \begin{framed} \begin{enumerate}[itemsep=0pt] \item Calculate $\THH$ (B\"okstedt had already done that for $\Z$ and $\F_p$) \item Consider a cartesian squares comparing categorical and homotopical fixed points of the cyclic groups $C_{p^n}$ of orders powers of the prime $p$
+Somewhat streamlined, the procedure is as follows: \begin{framed} \begin{enumerate}[itemsep=0pt] \item Calculate $\THH$ (B\"okstedt had already done that for $\Z$ and $\F_p$) \item Consider cartesian squares comparing categorical and homotopical fixed points of the cyclic groups $C_{p^n}$ of orders powers of the prime $p$

-(it is not phrased like this in the earliest papers and Nikolaus and Scholze use this diagram to ``define'' the categorical fixed points by means of homotopy invariant constructions, using only the existence of a map $\widehat{\Gamma}_1$). \item Prove that $\widehat{\Gamma}_1$ is an equivalence in high degrees.
-This goes a long way since Tsalidis proves \cite{MR1428060} that then this is also true for all the $\Gamma_n$'s using an argument akin to Carlsson's proof of the Segal conjecture. \item Calculate the homotopy fixed points $\THH^{hC_{p^n}}$ and $\THH^{h\T}$ keeping track of known elements coming from K-theory using fixed point/Tate spectral sequences \item Assemble the pieces keeping in mind possible Witt-like extensions to obtain $\TC$. \end{enumerate} \end{framed} B\"okstedt and Madsen do this at odd primes for the integers, and Rognes does $p=2$ \cite{MR1663390}.
-These calculations expose periodic phenomena as predicted by the Lichtenbaum-Quillen conjecture and later expanded to a ``red-shift'' paradigm.
+\item Prove that $\widehat{\Gamma}_1$ is an equivalence in high degrees. \item Calculate the homotopy fixed points $\THH^{hC_{p^n}}$ and $\THH^{h\T}$ keeping track of known elements coming from K-theory using fixed point/Tate spectral sequences \item Assemble the pieces keeping in mind possible Witt-like extensions to obtain $\TC$. \end{enumerate} \end{framed} B\"okstedt and Madsen do this at odd primes for the integers, and Rognes does $p=2$ \cite{MR1663390}.
+These calculations expose periodic phenomena as predicted by the Lichtenbaum-Quillen conjecture and later expanded to a ``red-shift'' paradigm, see Section~\ref{sec:red}.

+Item 2 in the procedure above is not phrased like this in the earliest papers.
+Nikolaus and Scholze use the diagram to ``define'' the categorical fixed points by means of homotopy invariant constructions, using only the existence of a map $\widehat{\Gamma}_1$ which arises from the cyclotomic structure.
+As a matter of fact, their repackaging of the theory has led to new ways of interpreting this attack which seem very fruitful, and entirely new and elegant methods for handling $\TC$ have been developed.
+For a striking example see \eg R.~Liu and G.~Wang's preprint \cite{https://doi.org/10.48550/arxiv.2012.15014}.

+The reason that proving that $\widehat{\Gamma}_1$ is an equivalence in high degrees suffices is Tsalidis' result \cite{MR1428060} saying that then this is also true for all the $\Gamma_n$'s via an argument akin to Carlsson's proof of the Segal conjecture.